craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Sling
 Slings are simple straps of leather or woven textiles that are quickly spun and released to fire stones or other small projectiles.

-Slings deal 1d4 bludgeoning damage.
+Slings deal 1x ammunition damage.
 Slings are *quick*, *stashable*, *ammunition (0)*, and *ranged (30/120)*.
 Once per rest, you may use this weapon's special ability;

 #### Sling Staff
 Sling Staffs are long poles used to launch sling munitions further than a simple sling can, but at the cost of time spent reloading the weapon.
 When necessary, the wielder can use the staff as a simple melee weapon.

-Sling Staffs deal 1d4 bludgeoning damage.
+Sling Staffs deal 1x ammunition damage.
 Sling Staffs are *ammunition (1)*, and *ranged (60/300)*.
 Once per rest, you may use this weapon's special ability;

 ### Bolts
 #### Light Crossbow
 Light Crossbows are stable platforms used to store tension and fire metal bolts.
 Light Crossbows are less heavy, but less powerful than a Heavy alternative.

-Light Crossbows deal 2d4 piercing damage.
+Light Crossbows deal 1x ammunition damage.
 Light Crossbows are *quick*, *two-handed*, *ammunition (1)*, and *ranged (45/180)*.
 Once per rest, you may use this weapon's special ability;

 #### Hand Crossbow
 Hand Crossbows are small, stable platforms used to store tension and fire metal bolts.
 Hand Crossbows are the smallest, and weakest, form of Crossbow.

-Hand Crossbows deal 1d6 piercing damage.
+Hand Crossbows deal 1x ammunition damage.
 Hand Crossbows are *quick*, *ammunition (1)*, and *ranged (30/120)*.
 Once per rest, you may use this weapon's special ability;

 ### Arrows
 #### Short Bow
 Short Bows are small, simple curved platforms that bend with tension applied through a connecting string.

-Short Bows deal 1d6 piercing damage.
+Short Bows deal 1x ammunition damage.
 Short Bows are *two-handed, *ammunition (1)*, and *ranged (45/120)*.
 Once per rest, you may use this weapon's special ability;

 ### Durandurm Operated
 #### Durandurm Handblaster
 Durandurm Handblasters are small elemental firearm platforms designed as a secondary weapon during sustained firefights.

-Durandurm Handblasters deal 1d6 typed damage.
+Durandurm Handblasters deal 1x ammunition damage.
 Durandurm Handblasters are *mechanical*, *ammunition (10)* and *ranged (45/120)*.
 Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range  | Damage   | Original Producer    | Note                                                                     |